 Comments of the Statutory Finance Officer

-This section is to be completed by the Chief Finance Officer (s151) (or by the Deputy Section 151 Officer if not available) as it must also comment on the impact on all aspects of the total organisational budget.
+The budget for the Chief Executive post is within the approved Council budget.

 Comments of the Monitoring Officer

 The proposed appointment has been brought forward following council policies and procedures.
 The appointment to the role of chief executive is a council decision and it is proper this decision is made by full council.